-Figure 5.4: Step 5.4, Modifying IP ports if needed

 If you used the “IP ports” page to add/remove ports, you should now go to the “IP GUI Customization Layout” and use the IP GUI customization layout wizard to regenerate the image of the IP component.
-Simply use the run the wizard link to regenerate the diagram of the IP.
+Simply follow the “run the wizard” link to regenerate the diagram of the IP.